 Even when I first opened my practice, it was never a consideration.
 There can be no question about my passion for our field, Veterinary Rehabilitation.
 My goal is to support therapists and the companies which supply our needs, and to increase awareness on the value of animal rehab.
 I now do this both locally and internationally.
 Yet speaking publicly was never on my radar.

 My passion for our field, however, drove me to educate.
 Ten years ago in South Africa, the field of veterinary rehabilitation was hardly known.
-When I opened my practice, I realized that if vets were to refer to me, I’d needed to work on creating awareness about the profession.
+When I opened my practice, I realized that if vets were to refer to me, I needed to work on creating awareness about the profession.

 Nowadays, veterinary rehabilitation is growing internationally.
-In some countries it’s already mainstream, but in others – well, you might be experiencing the same things I did when I first opened my practice in 2006.
+In some countries, it’s already mainstream, but in others – well, you might be experiencing the same things I did when I first opened my practice in 2006.
 There may be a complete lack of awareness, and as a result, the profession may be struggling to attain the respect and credibility it deserves.

-It is only through educating and constantly raising awareness of what Veterinary Rehab is that we will get pet owners to see its value – and as a result, make huge and appreciable differences in the lives of many more animals.
+It is only through educating and constantly raising awareness of what Veterinary Rehabilitation is that we will get pet owners to see its value – and as a result, make huge and appreciable differences in the lives of many more animals.
 Becoming an educator was certainly a turning point in my own career and practice – and taking great pictures was a central part of this work.

 Starting out in pictures

 I recommend taking clear photographs and videos of your patients at various stages of their rehabilitation.
-Most of us have access to a smart phone which can take amazing pictures and videos.
+Most of us have access to a smartphone which can take amazing pictures and videos.
 We just need to use them for maximum impact.

 Pictures = better marketing

 There are many ways to use images to boost your visibility and raise awareness.
-Use them for general marketing; for your print adverts and social media posts.
+Use them for general marketing; your print adverts and social media posts.
 Once you get into the habit of taking pictures and videos, you’ll begin to build up a library of images you can use in all sorts of ways that benefit your business.

-Do remember though, always to ask permission from owners before you take pictures of their pets.
+Do remember though always to ask permission from owners before you take pictures of their pets.
 Privacy is a consideration, so don’t assume it’s OK.
 Luckily most owners are happy for their pet’s success story to be shared, and will willingly grant permission.
 Then you can start building up your library of great images – bringing you one step closer to creating that marketing material you have been planning.

 It’s all about the visuals